Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Results

-To further explore the role of the temporal structure of the signals, we computed the ratios of $r$ values between the original and randomly shuffled signals, $r/r_{S}$, as random shuffling destroys the temporal dependencies while preserving the signal PDF (and therefore all the PDF-moments).
-The deviation from 1 in $r/r_{S}$ is an indication of how strong is the impact of the temporal structure on intermittency. \\Figure \ref{fig:assortat}(d) illustrates that $r/r_{S}$ significantly decreases for $T^{\prime}$ and increase for $u^{\prime}$ towards $-\zeta>1$, while no discernible change is observed for $w^{\prime}$.
-It is thus apparent that, in buoyancy-dominated regime, the flow organization plays an important role to determine the temporal arrangement of $u^{\prime}$ and $T^{\prime}$ values in the signals.
-However, since shuffling destroys any dependencies in a time-series, a more detailed analysis is required to shed light on the relative contribution of linear and non-linear mechanisms undergoing in the flow, which impact the signal's intermittent features.
+To further explore the role of the temporal structure of the signals on large-scale intermittency, we computed the ratios of $r$ values between the original and randomly shuffled signals, $r/r_{S}$.
+To compute $r_{S}$, one shuffled surrogate series was generated for each time series of $u^{\prime}$, $w^{\prime}$ and $T^{\prime}$; however, a larger number of surrogates do not lead to significant changes in $r_{S}$.
+Since random shuffling destroys the temporal dependencies while preserving the signal PDF (and therefore all the PDF-moments), the deviation from 1 in $r/r_{S}$ is an indication of how strong is the impact of the temporal structure on large-scale intermittency.
+Figure \ref{fig:assortat}f illustrates that $r/r_{S}$ significantly decreases for $T^{\prime}$ and increases for $u^{\prime}$ towards $-\zeta>1$, while no discernible change is observed for $w^{\prime}$.
+It is thus apparent that, in buoyancy-dominated regime, the flow organisation plays an important role to determine the temporal arrangement of $u^{\prime}$ and $T^{\prime}$ values in the signals.
+However, since shuffling destroys any dependencies in a time series, a more detailed analysis is required to shed light on the relative contribution of linear and non-linear effects undergoing in the flow, which impact the signal's intermittent features.